Luversgrief/Luversgrief/README.md

 # 💫 About Me:
 19!

+I suffer from: Anxiety, Social Anxiety, ADHD, Depression, Please do not tease me for anything unless you are a good friend of mine.

-always will interact back <3
+always will interact back unless you fit in the criteria below

+Dni if: Political, homophobic, racist, a troll, abelist, rude to anyone I care for.

 your all perfect in ur own
 bittersweet ways.